rafkow91/rafkow91/README.md

 - 👋 Hi, I’m Rafał (rafkow91)
 - 👀 I’m interested in programing, automation and football :)
-- 🌱 I’m currently learning Python with PyStart Bootcamp (PyStart.pl) and SQL with SkumajBazy Bootcamp (SkumajBazy.pl)
+- 🌱 I’m currently learning Django and working at my private projects
 - 💞️ I’m looking to collaborate on all projects that allow me to develop myself and improve my coding level

 <!---